apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 +    scenario_subject: [ "darkness my old friend", "is it me you're looking for?" ]
 ```

-We'll get a run for every _combination_ of values:
+We'll get a run for every _combination_ of variables:

 ```
 $ rm output -rf